ynrstp/starwars-explorer/README.md

 ## Styleguide
 Linted using Eslint and the Airbnb react styleguide

-## To-do lsit
+## To-do list
  * Prettify the modal
- * Style the loading screen
+ * Add styles to the loading screen
- * Refactor to use Redux.js
+ * Refactor to use Redux
  * Add documentation

 ## Dependency explanations